 Last year, B2Bs faced their biggest test to date.
-They had to make quick moves to digital, deal with supply chain disruptions, shortages, or sudden spikes in demand.
-It’s also clear that top performers didn’t waste time implementing and scaling their digitization initiatives during the crisis.
+They had to make quick moves to digital, deal with the supply chain crisis, shortages, or sudden spikes in demand.
+It’s also clear thsat top performers didn’t waste time implementing and scaling their digitization initiatives during the crisis.
 A recent survey by McKinsey demonstrates that over 96% of companies that scaled digital technologies such as B2B eCommerce in 2020 believed it allowed them to adequately respond to the crisis.
 Out of those that avoided implementing digital technologies, only 19% believe they responded well.

 Companies that lagged behind cite a range of challenges, such as difficulties in maintaining operations due to lockdowns and switching to remote working.
 Financial and human resources constraints were a close second.
 As the pandemic diverted resources to other, more urgent issues, brands found it difficult to focus on digitization projects.